Los Angeles police officer injured during altercation with suspect at police station in San Pedro; suspect in custody

 At the end of the pursuit, there was another fight and another officer suffered a minor injury.

-The suspect was arrested and was being treated from minor injuries sustained during the chase.
+The suspect was arrested and was being treated for minor injuries sustained during the chase.